vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0020/README.md

 ### Does vSphere 7 Update 3 contain these security fixes?

 Yes, all update and patch releases to vSphere are cumulative when it comes to security.
 When you apply a newer patch you get all the older security updates, too.

-Note that vSphere 7 Update 3 has been announced, but is not yet generally available.
-You can read more about what is in it at: [https://core.vmware.com/blog/vsphere-7-update-3-whats-new](https://core.vmware.com/blog/vsphere-7-update-3-whats-new)

 ### Does the patch and/or the workaround apply to Windows-based vCenter Server installs?